Henry George: Legacy

 Non-political means have also been attempted to further the cause.
 A number of "Single Tax Colonies" were started, such as Arden, Delaware and Fairhope, Alabama.
 In 1904, Lizzie Magie created a board game called The Landlord's Game to demonstrate George's theories.
 This was later turned into the popular board game Monopoly.

 Joseph Jay "J.J."
 Pastoriza led a successful Georgist movement in Houston.
 Though the Georgist club, the Houston Single Tax League, started there in 1890, Pastoriza lent use of his property to the league in 1903.
 He retired from the printing business in 1906 in order to dedicate his life to public service, then traveled the United States and Europe while studying various systems of taxing property.
 He returned to Houston and served as Houston Tax Commissioner from 1911 through 1917.
 He introduced his "Houston Plan of Taxation" in 1912: improvements to land and merchants' inventories were taxed at 25 percent of appraised value, unimproved land was taxed at 70 percent of appraisal, and personal property was exempt.
 However, in 1915, two courts ruled that the Houston Plan violated the Texas Constitution.

 Before reading Progress and Poverty, Helen Keller was a socialist who believed that Georgism was a good step in the right direction.
 She later wrote of finding "in Henry George's philosophy a rare beauty and power of inspiration, and a splendid faith in the essential nobility of human nature."
 Some speculate that the passion, sincerity, clear explanations evident in Henry George's writing account for the almost religious passion that many believers in George's theories exhibit, and that the promised possibility of creating heaven on Earth filled a spiritual void during an era of secularization.
 Josiah Wedgwood, the Liberal and later Labour Party politician wrote that ever since reading Henry George's work, "I have known 'that there was a man from God, and his name was Henry George.'
 I had no need hence-forth for any other faith."

 Although both advocated worker's rights, Henry George and Karl Marx were antagonists.
 Marx saw the Single Tax platform as a step backwards from the transition to communism.
 On his part, Henry George predicted that the forced introduction of socialism "would, if carried to full expression, mean Egyptian despotism."
 Leo Tolstoy deplored that a silence had fallen around George, for he viewed Georgism as reasonable and realistic, as opposed to other utopian movements, and as a "contribution to the enlightenment of the consciousness of mankind, placed on a practical footing," and that it could help do away with what he called the Slavery of Our Times."
+Upon Marx's death, George admitted he has not read any of his works, which were untranslated into English at the time, but described hims as a man who "so steadfastly, so patiently, and so self-sacrificingly labored for the freedom of the oppressed and the elevation of the downtrodden".